Bart1909/cordova-spotify-oauth/README.md

 [API Documentation][api-docs]

+## Ionic browser support

+Browser support added.

+The callback should be the Ionic application and it needs to catch the callback and store the authorizationcode, so this plugin can get access and refreshtoken

 ## Features

 This plugin provides a simple way of authenticating a user with the Spotify API using the authorization code flow.